 You can check to see if your West Virginia Adjuster License has been issued through SBS.

 #5: Complete West Virginia Adjuster Continuing Education and License Renewal Requirements

-Once you have your license, you’ll need to renew it annually to keep it active.
-Resident West Virginia adjusters are not required to complete continuing education hours as part of the license renewal process.
+Once you have your license, you’ll need to complete continuing education requirements and renew it every two years to keep it active.

 Renew your license through NIPR.

 AdjusterPro offers over 40 hours of state-approved continuing education courses for West Virginia adjusters, including the required ethics course.
 Courses can be purchased individually or as a discounted bundle.